katelyndearl/hashtagdesigner/README.md

     'npm install --save-dev gulp-mocha'
     'npm install mongoose'

+3. Make sure Mongo is installed correctly and run 'mongod' in a different command prompt.

-3. Once all dependancies are installed, run 'node app.js' and follow instructions that are given to you.
+4. Once all dependancies are installed and mongo is running, run 'node app.js' and follow instructions that are given to you.